dferndz/myreactcv/README.md

 ### Obtain an API key

 It is important to obtain an api key before deploying your app.
+Visit [My Resume App](https://myreactcv.herokuapp.com/get-api) to get an api key.
+This key is public, and it will be requested when using the Deploy to Heroku button.
+If you are not deploying to heroku, add the key the the enviroment where your app is running.

 ### Deploy to Heroku